campaign-layer/origin-sdk/README.md

 `on(event: string, callback: (data: any) => void) => void`

-The `on` method listens for events emitted by the Auth module of the Camp SDK.
+The `on` method listens for events emitted by the Auth module of the Origin SDK.

 The following events are emitted: